3dbeb41841bfbfcc24d55143816cf7f1/mongoose/readme.md

 });
 ```

-We can create multiple cars in a single operation using the `save` method:
+> NOTE: We can also create multiple cars in a single operation using the `save` method:

 ```javascript
 console.log('Creating some cars...');